Run Rudolph Run

-"Run Rudolph Run" is a Christmas song written by Chuck Berry but credited to Johnny Marks and M. Brodie due to Marks' trademark on the character of Rudolph the Red-Nosed Reindeer.
+"Run Rudolph Run" is a Christmas song written by Chuck Berry but credited to Johnny Marks and M. Brodie due to Marks's trademark on the character of Rudolph the Red-Nosed Reindeer.
 It was published by St. Nicholas Music (ASCAP) and was first recorded by Berry in 1958, released as a single on Chess Records.

 It has since been covered by numerous other artists, sometimes with the title "Run Run Rudolph".
-The song is a 12-bar blues, musically similar to Berry's very popular and recognizable song "Johnny B. Goode", and melodically similar to his song "Little Queenie", the latter of which was released shortly after, in 1959.

 History

 Chuck Berry reported that he wrote the song himself, but then discovered that the name Rudolph was trademarked by Johnny Marks.
-Marks sued and consequently was given songwriting credit although he "had nothing to do with the song."
+Marks sued and consequently was given songwriting credit, although he "had nothing to do with the song."
 Berry also said that M. Brodie does not exist, but was a pseudonym created as "a scheme to make more money for Marks and his publisher."
 Berry's 1958 45-rpm single gives writing credits to "C. Berry Music – M. Brodie".
 All subsequent cover versions of the song are credited to Marks and Brodie, as published by Marks's St. Nicholas Music (ASCAP).

-The song's dialogue between Santa and the children references popular toys of the 1950s:
+The song's dialogue between Santa and the children references popular toys of the 1950s.